YannMartinDes/Hackathon-3D-Genotype-Genealogy-Tree/README.md

 This project has been developed during a 2 day corporate hackathon at the company Doriane SAS.
 This is not an official project of the company, and the project is a prototype, it's not intended for production use.

+This project has been developed by me and a colleague Victor C.

 It allows users to explore the relationships between different genotypes, their parents and children in an interactive 3D environment.

 The dataset (~6000 genotypes) used in this project is a sample dataset of genotypes, which can be replaced with any other dataset in the same format.
 It comes from example dataset of the company Doriane SAS.